• Home

 This is because Google also allows you to market your products in a way that attracts online shoppers without any cost when they click on those product listings.

 An integral aspect of setting up a campaign is finding the right keywords.
-You need to do intensive keyword research for product title & descriptions to analyze competitors and market behaviors to know what keywords will drive the most conversions.
+You need to do intensive keyword research for product titles & descriptions to analyze competitors and market behaviors to know what keywords will drive the most conversions.

 Rather than targeting keywords, Google helps you market your products to shoppers based on product attributes that match their search queries.
 Its optimization is easier compared to other Google campaign types.